 Mental Health and Social Change

-2. Towards theoretical innovation in psychology
+2. Theoretical innovation in psychology

 Impact is central to the work we do in the Mental Health and Social Change group.
-Some examples of impact are:

 Changing Minds on Anti-Depressant Withdrawal